How to care for a house rabbit: Vet shares 8 things you need to know

 Your rabbit’s cage should be located in a central area of the home because rabbits are social animals and thrive with at least some degree of human contact.
 At the same time, it’s best to place the cage in an area that isn’t subjected to frequent loud noises or drafts.
 The goal is to provide socialization, not to increase your rabbit’s stress level!

-Your rabbit’s diet should consist primarily of commercially-available rabbit pellets and fresh vegetables.
+Your rabbit’s diet is mainly hay, but should best supplemented by the best rabbit food.
 Although young, growing rabbits may require larger quantities of rabbit pellets, adult rabbits are often prone to obesity and do best when fed just one to two tablespoons of pellets per day.
-For more advice read the five do’s and don'ts’ of feeding rabbits correctly.
+For more advice read our do’s and don'ts’ of feeding rabbits correctly.

-3. Ensure that your rabbit has access to fresh hay at all times
+3. Give your rabbit access to fresh hay

 In addition to high-quality rabbit pellets and fresh vegetables, your rabbit requires constant access to hay.
 Hay is probably the most important component of your rabbit’s diet and should make up 80-90% of their daily diet.
 It not only provides fiber that is necessary for digestion but also helps to keep your rabbit’s teeth worn down to a healthy length, reducing the risk of painful dental conditions.
 Young, growing rabbits can have alfalfa hay, while adult rabbits do best with good-quality timothy or grass hay.